petk/php-build-system/README.md

 ```

 The `--progress` option displays a progress if there's more tests set, and
-`--verbose` option outputs additional info to the STDOUT.
+`--verbose` option outputs additional info to the stdout.
 In PHP case the
 `--verbose` is needed so the output of the `run-tests.php` script is displayed.

 CMake testing also supports presets so configuration can be coded and shared